0xSpaceShard/starknet-devnet/page/docs/guide/blocks.md

 Devnet starts with a genesis block (with block number equal to `0` and block hash equal to `"0x0"`).

-A new block is generated with each new transaction.
-There is no pending block.
+A new block is generated with each new transaction unless you opt for [creating blocks on demand](#create-a-block-on-demand).

 ### Create an empty block